\documentclass[final, 9pt, onecolumn]{saucis}

 That way, you may refer to \eqref{eq:a1b} in the subsequent text.

-We strongly encourage the usage of this dynamic system of referencing
+We strongly encourage the use of this dynamic system of referencing

 instead of explicitly writing, for example, \eqref{eq:a1b}.